Posted on December 01 2016

 I understand why the big companies don’t make single serving sizes; it’s a tradition.
 You are not supposed to drink chocolate alone.
 Since the time of the Aztecs, chocolate was meant to be drunk at festivals, rituals, weddings, and funerals.
 It’s a communal thing.
 In Nahuatl, the ancient Aztec language, there is a word that means to drink chocolate together: xocola’j.
 There is no word for ‘I am drinking chocolate alone.’

 But sometimes you want a single serving or you want to impress your guests and this is the way to do it.
 I know the big companies started to make Mexican hot chocolate mixes, powders, and syrups to make life easier.
-But those have a lot of added things that you don't want or need.
+But those have a lot of added things that you don't need.
 Stick to the disks/blocks/balls.

 At first I was on a mission to make single servings.
 But then I discovered a whole new world of amazing shapes.
 Drinking chocolate was much more pleasurable when the chocolate was attractive.